Zhanbingli/bio-clean-agent/README.md

 - Dataset metadata schemas with validation for sequencing, transcriptomics, and metabolomics.
 - Modular cleaning pipelines with well-defined steps and hooks for external tooling.
 - Agent planner with preflight checks that maps user intents to pipeline runs and compiles human-readable summaries.
-- Optional Qwen-powered LLM planner with interactive chat UI.
+- Pluggable LLM registry with auto-selection, conversation history, and JSON-repair for robust planning.
+- Rich-powered interactive UI with model switching, auto-execution toggles, and resilient command handling.
-- Optional CLI built with Typer for quick experimentation, including dry-run simulation of external tools and Qwen-driven chat flows.
+- Typer CLI for quick experimentation, including dry-run simulation of external tools and planner-driven chat flows.

 ## Getting Started
 1. Install dependencies (editable mode recommended):